To manually install the Intel® Graphics Driver in the Microsoft Windows XP* operating system, follow these steps:

 Click Start, right-click My Computer, and then click Properties.

-- Unpack the ZIP file to a folder of your choice using these steps:
+- Unzip the file to a designated location or folder using these steps:

 - Right-click the ZIP file.